 We asked Rayan if she had any advice for those who are looking for web-based simulations or considering integrating SIMTICS into their program curriculum.
 “SIMTICS has changed my program for the better.
 As a long-time MA professional, I never believed that a simulation could be so realistic.
 So I would say, give SIMTICS a chance.
 You’d be surprised at how effective it is.”

 Imagine having a missionary as your father.
 Or moving to a foreign country as a small child and going to school in a remote rural area.
 Or learning about medicine from the age of 9, standing on a box by your father’s operating table.
-Any one of those life experiences would probably give you a very different perspective on the world, but for Professor John Windsor, the co-founder of SIMTICS, they were all fundamental parts of his life until he was fifteen years old!
+Any one of those life experiences would probably give you a very different perspective on the world, but for Professor John Windsor, one of the brains behind the SIMTICS product, they were all fundamental parts of his life until he was fifteen years old!